michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 	ThetaCloud::Emit
 		Function definition for callback that will be called by ThetaCloud every time a new data is available from devices.
 Can publish this data further or just print it using ``Serial``.

+		Needs to be registered using :term:`ThetaCloud::whenDataAvailable()`.
+Only one function can be registered like that at one time - if :term:`ThetaCloud::whenDataAvailable()` is called again, previous function will be automatically unregistered.

 		:Signature:
 			.. code-block:: cpp